2021 Women's World Draughts Championship match

-The 2021 Women's World Draughts Championship match in international draughts was held from 23 April – 3 May 2021 in Warsaw, Poland.
+The 2021 Women's World Draughts Championship match in international draughts was held from 23 April – 3 May 2021 at the Hotel Bellotto in Warsaw, Poland.
 It was held under the auspices of the International Draughts Federation (FMJD).
-It was played between the 2019 world champion, Tamara Tansykkuzhina (Russia), and the 2018 world champion, Natalia Sadowska (Poland).
+It was played between the 2019 world champion, Tamara Tansykkuzhina, and the 2018 world champion, Natalia Sadowska.
 Tamara Tansykkuzhina won her seventh title.
 The prize money was 20,000€ (12,000€ for the winner and 8,000€ for the loser).

 Rules

 The match consisted of 9 micro-matches, one per day.

-The first game of the micro-matches — standard game 1 hour 20 min + 1 min per move.
-For victory 12 points, for loss 0 points.
+The first game of each micro-match was a standard game: 80 minutes plus a 1-minute increment per move.
+A victory earned 12 points, while a loss earned 0.

-If draw at 1st game — rapid game 20 min + 5 sec per move.
-For victory 8 points, for loss 4 points.
+If the standard game was drawn, a rapid game was played: 20 minutes plus a 5-second increment per move.
+A victory earned 8 points, while a loss earned 4.

-If draw at rapid game — blitz game 5 min + 3 sec per move.
-For victory 7 points, for loss 5 points.
+If the rapid game was drawn, a blitz game was played: 5 minutes plus a 3-second increment per move.
+A victory earned 7 points, while a loss earned 5.

-If draw score of micro-matches, each player is awarded 6 points.
+If the blitz game was drawn, each player was awarded 6 points.

-If after 9 days score is 54-54, the title is awarded to the player with the better score in standard games; if equal, the title is awarded to the player with the better score in rapid games; if equal, the deciding tie-break will be played on the day.
-The tie-break consists of an unlimited number of games until the first victory.
-The first two games will be played as a rapid game (20’+5”), from game number 3, blitz games (5’ +3”) will be played until the end.
+A player won the championship by scoring more than 54 points.
+If the score was tied after 9 micro-matches, the title would go to the player with the better score in the standard games.
+If that was equal, the title would go to the player with the better score in rapid games.
+If the tie still persisted, a deciding tie-break would be played on the same day as the ninth micro-match.

-If one of the players will get more than 54 points, the match will be finished.
+The tie-break consisted of an unlimited number of games played until the first victory.
+The first two games were rapid games (20 minutes plus a 5-second increment per move).
+From the third game onward, blitz games (5 minutes plus a 3-second increment per move) were played until a decisive result.